tidalmigrations/machine_stats/windows/README.md

 CPU name
 ```

-We have the ability to capture information about processes running on the host machine.
-This feature is disabled by default, if you want it enabled you will need to go into the `windows/server_stats.ps1` file and uncomment lines 50 to 67 and line 96.
-We gather the following information about a process:
+You can also capture information about processes running on the host machine.
+This feature is disabled by default, to enable it uncomment lines 50 to 67 and line 96 in [windows/server_stats.ps1.](server_stats.ps1).
+If you do that, it will gather the following information about a process:
 ```
 User
 Process Name